parmaja/d-sard/README.md

 ####Rules####

-There is no special functions objects for compiler/parser.
+- There is no special functions objects for compiler/parser.
-No special name/char/case for classes.
+- No special name/char/case for classes.
+- Keep it visual, i mean, you can convert it to uml diagram and vise versa, in fact my target to convert it to Scratch similar visual programming, so any complex parsing will break the rules.

 ###Thinking loud###